-The George Washington Chapter was chartered by MAFCA on May 11, 1963, with a 17-member limit.
+The George Washington Chapter was chartered by MAFCA on May 11, 1963, with a 17member limit.

-Member Mac Spears proposed the 17-member rule be repealed and on November 23, 1973, the motion was passed and the club membership was opened to anyone who had an interest in the Model A.
+On November 23, 1973, member Mac Spears proposed the 17-member rule be repealed, the motion was passed and the Club membership was opened to anyone who had an interest in the Model A.

-New Board of Directors elected November 23, 1973, with Joe Thoma, President, Bill Worsham, Vice President, Bill Condon Sr., Secretary, and Andy Jaeger, Treasurer.
+New Board of Directors elected November 23, 1973, with Joe Thoma, President; Bill Worsham, Vice President; Bill Condon Sr., Secretary; and Andy Jaeger, Treasurer.